Mamoon794/employee-handbook/README.md

 Our partner is **Arshad Merali** from Rivvi, a Toronto-based fintech company focused on improving financial health and workplace transparency.

+## Access the App

+The app can be accessed at https://employee-handbook-app.vercel.app/.

 ## Target Users

 - **Public Users:** Employees across Canada seeking clarification on general work rights